rpellerin/dotfiles/README.md

 If using a Lenovo Thinkpad Gen 5 or newer, before booting off the USB stick, you have to enable "Allow Microsoft 3rd Party UEFI CA" in the BIOS -> Security -> Secure Boot. ([source](https://askubuntu.com/a/1528808))

-Tick both "third-party software for graphics and Wi-Fi hardware" and "support for additional media formats" during the install.
+In the install wizard, tick both "third-party software for graphics and Wi-Fi hardware" and "support for additional media formats" during the install.

 Use encrypted LVM on a ext4 filesystem (not ZFS).
 After the install, [we'll resize the SWAP partition](https://romainpellerin.eu/how-to-resize-an-encrypted-swap-partition-lvm.html), as by default it's too small (less than 1G).

 # What to do after a fresh install of Xubuntu?

-1. Copy all the files you backed up, restore `$HOME/.ssh`.
+1. Copy the archive you backed up, in `~/Downloads`, then `tar -xzvf backup_pc.tar.gz`, then restore `$HOME/.ssh` and `$HOME/.gnupg`.
 2. In Thunar, show hidden files.
 3. `git clone git@github.com:rpellerin/dotfiles.git`